gnzeleven/Learning-PHP-by-Creating-a-Social-Network-Site/README.md

-# Learning PHP by creating a Social Network site
+# PHP Social Network site

 An old school social network site built using HTML, CSS, Javascript, PHP and MySQL that implements all the CRUD operations.